DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 - participating in wider networks of fellow professionals, such as the Chartered College of Teaching
 - building a repertoire of resources, illustrations and explanations by working with experienced colleagues – these colleagues may be in your school or members of networks (including online networks) which generate, share and critique such resources

-One of the most important aspects of teaching is the ability to establish an accurate understanding of the pupils’ prior knowledge within a given subject or domain.
+One of the most important aspects of teaching is the ability to establish an accurate understanding of the pupils' prior knowledge within a given subject or domain.
 In this way, the teacher can start with where their pupils are and help them from there rather than working backwards from a long-term learning goal.
 It is also understood that increased prior knowledge reduces working memory load.

 To help you address the prior knowledge needs of your pupils, you should: